Search ImagingPixel for Images by Camera or Lens

 Large-Format Film Cameras

-Large-format film cameras are often the cameras of choice for exacting hobbyists and for commercial or industrial photographers who need to reproduce images with greater attention to clarity and precision.
-Large-format cameras use big film, typically 4x5 film or larger.
+Large-format film cameras are often the cameras of choice for exacting hobbyists and commercial or industrial photographers who need to reproduce images with greater attention to clarity and precision.
+They use big film, typically 4x5 film or larger.
 The most common film sizes are 4x5 film and 8x10 film.
 The principle behind large-format film cameras is that larger film results in higher-quality photos.

 Large-format cameras also produce superior enlargements that look crisper and have a better color tone.
 If you wanted to get an 8x10 print from 35mm film, you'd have to enlarge the negative eight times, and you'd lose focus and clarity.
 With a large-format camera, you'd only have to blow up the 4x5 negative twice, or you could simply shoot with 8x10 film.